Pometry/Raphtory/docs/source/Analysis/queries.md

 To run your implemented algorithm or any of the algorithms included in Raphtory (both [Generic](com.raphtory.algorithms.generic) and [Temporal](com.raphtory.algorithms.temporal)), you must submit them to the graph.
 We can again use the [Lord of the Rings graph](../Ingestion/sprouter.md) and the [degrees of separation algorithm](LOTR_six_degrees.md) to illustrate the query API.

-When running queries, our starting point is always the {scaladoc}`com.raphtory.algorithms.api.TemporalGraph` created from a call to `Raphtory.load()` or `Raphtory.stream()`.
+When running queries, our starting point is always the {scaladoc}`com.raphtory.api.analysis.graphview.TemporalGraph` created from a call to `Raphtory.load()` or `Raphtory.stream()`.
 This contains the full history of your data over its lifetime.
 From this point, the overall process to get things done is as follows:

 * First, you can filter the timeline to the segment you are interested in.

 * Secondly, you can create a collection of perspectives over the selected timeline.

-* Thirdly, you can apply a sequence of graph operations (such as `step` and `iterate`) that end with a `select()` (returning a {scaladoc}`com.raphtory.algorithms.api.Table`) and a sequence of table operations to get a writable result for your query.
+* Thirdly, you can apply a sequence of graph operations (such as `step` and `iterate`) that end with a `select()` (returning a {scaladoc}`com.raphtory.api.analysis.table.Table`) and a sequence of table operations to get a writable result for your query.

-* Finally, you can write out your result using a {scaladoc}`com.raphtory.algorithms.api.output.sink.Sink`.
+* Finally, you can write out your result using a {scaladoc}`com.raphtory.api.output.sink.Sink`.
 This last step kicks off the computation inside Raphtory.

 A conceptual example of the stages for creating perspectives from a temporal graph is depicted below.